11 cute prom hairstyles for long and short hair, and everything in between

 Side Fishtail Braid

-It’s time to show off those killer fishtail braid skills.
+It’s time to show off those killer fishtail braid skills, especially if you’re looking for hairstyles for prom to the side.
 On the easier end of the spectrum of braided prom hairstyles, all this takes is twisting your hair from your part down to your neck.
 From there, start weaving your fishtail braid and secure it with a small elastic band.
 It’s easy, elegant, and perfect if you’re into mermaid hair.

 Best Prom Hairstyles to Show Your Stylist—Or Your Talented Styling Friend!